 About the Victorian Aboriginal Remembrance Service

-Aboriginal people have served in every conflict and peace keeping mission involving Australia for more than a century.
-For many years the service and sacrifice of Aboriginal service men and women had not been adequately recognised and commemorated.
+For the last 100 years, First Nations people have served in every Australian conflict and peace keeping mission.
+For many years, the service and sacrifice of First Nations service men and women were not recognised or commemorated.

 Aunty Dot Peters' Wreath

-The gum leaf wreath artwork by Nina Kelabora is inspired by the late Aunty Dot Peters AM, who laid a gum leaf wreath at the Shrine each year.
 The colours of the leaves are the same as those found in the Aboriginal and Torres Strait Islander flags.
-Individual leaves, sitting side by side, proudly represent Aboriginal and non-Aboriginal soldiers who have served and continue to serve as equals in the Australian Defence Force.
+The leaves represent the First Nations and non-First Nations service men and women.
+The individual leaves sit side by side, to represent that all service men and women serve as equals in the Australian Defence Force.

 The Ode in Taungurung Language